Bowdoin College: Clubs

 The largest student group on campus is the Outing Club, which leads canoeing, kayaking, rafting, camping, and backpacking trips throughout Maine.
 One of the school's two historic rival literary societies, The Peucinian Society, has recently been revitalized from its previous form.
 The Peucinian Society was founded in 1805.
-This organization counts such people as Henry Wadsworth Longfellow and Joshua Lawrence Chamberlain amongst its former members.
+This organization counts such people as Henry Wadsworth Longfellow and Joshua Lawrence Chamberlain among its former members.
 The other, the now-defunct Athenian Society, included Nathaniel Hawthorne and Franklin Pierce as members.
-These literary and intellectual societies were the dominant groups on campus before they declined in popularity after the rise of Greek fraternities.

 Bowdoin competes in the Standard Platform League of RoboCup as the Northern Bites, where teams compete with five autonomous Aldebaran Nao robots.
 Bowdoin won the world championship in RoboCup 2007, beating Carnegie Mellon University, and finished 2nd in the 2015 US Open.

 Media and publications

 Bowdoin's student newspaper, The Bowdoin Orient, is the oldest continuously published college weekly in the United States.
 The Orient was named the second-best tabloid-sized college weekly at a Collegiate Associated Press conference in March 2007 and the best college newspaper in New England by the New England Society of News Editors in 2018.

 The school's literary magazine, The Quill, was published between 1897 and 2015.
 The Bowdoin Globalist, an international news, culture, and politics magazine affiliated with the Global21 organization of college magazines, has been publishing since 2012.
 The Bowdoin Globalist transitioned to a digital-only platform in 2015 and changed its name to The Bowdoin Review.
 The college's radio station, WBOR, has been operating since the early 1940s.
 In 1999, The Bowdoin Cable Network was formed, producing a weekly newscast and several student-created shows per semester.